fossasia/support.eventyay.com/event-setup/How-can-I-create-an-event.md

 ## Sponsors

-If you wish to include Sponsors, click on `turn on sponsors` and then add their details.
+If you wish to include Sponsors, click on `turn on sponsors`,

 ![Sponsors](/event-setup/images/create-an-event-sponsor1.png)

+and then add their details.

 ![Sponsors](/event-setup/images/create-an-event-sponsor2.png)